AI Is Creating Risk Instead of Reliable Capability

 AI simply makes these issues visible, faster and at scale.

-This page is for leaders who recognise that problem and want AI to move from experimentation to dependable value.
+This page is for leaders who recognize that problem and want AI to move from experimentation to dependable value.

 Stage 1: Excitement Turns into Friction